cguertin14/cguertin.dev/src/content/en/about.md

 ## Charles Guertin

 I'm from Montréal, Québec, Canada.
 Graduate in Software Engineering @ ÉTS Montréal (B. Eng), I speak fluently in both French and English.
 I love to travel, spend quality time with my family, work on my homelab & fix stuff around the house.
 I also enjoy reading books of all kinds and listening to music on my turntable.
-Lately, I've gotten into photography, which has been really fun.

 ## Professional Experience